jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

            \UTILITY.asm               adds WORDS, DUMP, ? .S .RS

     \binaries\files.txt              ready for drag'n drop to prog.bat
-             \prog(.bat)             to do what ?...
+             \prog(.bat)             to do...

     \config\
+           \SciTEUser.properties                copy it in your home directory
+           \SciTEDirectory.properties           copy it to your project root folder
-           \asm.properties                      configuration for *.inc,*.asm files
+           \asm.properties                      configuration for *.inc,*.asm, .pat files
            \forth.properties                    configuration for *.f,*.4th files
-           \fortran.properties                  configuration for *.pat files
-           \SciTEDirectory.properties           copy it to your project root folder
-           \SciTEUser.properties                copy it in your home directory
            \SendFile.ttl                        TERATERM macro file to send source file to FASTFORTH
            \SendToSD.ttl                        TERATERM macro file to send source file to embedded SD_CARD
            \build(.bat)                         called by scite to build target.txt program
            \BSL_prog(.bat)                      to flash target with target.txt file with BSL_Scripter
            \FET_prog(.bat)                      to flash target with target.txt file with MSP430Flasher
+           \Select.bat                          called to select target, device and deviceID
-           \CopyTo_SD_Card(.bat)                to copy in your MSP430-FORTH
+           \CopyTo_SD_Card(.bat)                to copy a file in the target SD_Card
            \SendSource(.bat)                    to send file to FASTFORTH
            \Preprocess(.bat)                    to convert generic .f file to specific .4th file
-           \CopySourceFileToTarget_SD_Card.bat  copy it in any user folder for drag'n drop use
+           \CopySourceFileToTarget_SD_Card.bat  create a link in any user folder for drag'n drop use
-           \SendSourceFileToTarget.bat          copy it in any user folder for drag'n drop use
+           \SendSourceFileToTarget.bat          create a link in any user folder for drag'n drop use
-           \PreprocessSourceFile.bat            copy it in any user folder for drag'n drop use
+           \PreprocessSourceFile.bat            create a link in any user folder for drag'n drop use
-           \SelectTarget.bat                    called to select target, device and deviceID

     \inc\                         MACRO ASsembler files.inc, files.asm, GEMA preprocessor files.pat
         \TargetInit.asm           select target configuration file for AS assembler